SigNoz/signoz/README.md

 Follow the steps listed at https://signoz.io/docs/deployment/docker/.
 The troubleshooting instructions at https://signoz.io/docs/deployment/docker/#troubleshooting may be helpful

-## Deploy in Kubernetes using Helm.
+## Deploy in Kubernetes using Helm

 Below steps will install the SigNoz in platform namespace inside your k8s cluster.